intelligent-systems/intelli-chat/README.md

-intelli-chat
+Intelli-Chat
 ============

 Websockets chat experiment for multi-purpose integration.
+There is nothing interesting yet.